 As a flagship public research university and a member of the Association of American Universities (AAU), the University of Utah is a leader in basic research, knowledge creation, and scholarship.
 It is also unwaveringly committed to educational access, broad-based liberal arts education, workforce skills training, community partnerships, and economic development.
 Over the past year, a Student Success and Educational Futures Taskforce comprised of 75 students, faculty and staff members took up the charge of considering our changing world and the needs of Utah's citizens.
-Their work-(https://academic-affairs.utah.edu/key-initiatives/educational-futures-and-student-success-task-force/) will provide the inspiration and foundation for our continued academic excellence, educational innovation and remarkable student achievement, as part of the larger university strategy refresh.
-The taskforce was divided into six working groups: facilities and infrastructure; financial analysis; enrollment management and marketing; student success and engagement; educational delivery and partnerships; and graduate student success.
+Their work-(https://academic-affairs.utah.edu/key- initiatives/educational-futures-and-student-success-task-force/) will provide the inspiration and foundation for our continued academic excellence, educational innovation and remarkable student achievement, as part of the larger university strategy refresh The taskforce was divided into six working groups: facilities and infrastructure; financial analysis; enrollment management and marketing; student success.
 Each committee released recommendations detailed in a final taskforce report.